awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/Greengrass_Connectors.md

      * **OpenCV** for Python3.7
   * Steps on running Greengrass on EC2 can be found in [AWS Greengrass Core on AWS EC2](#AWS-Greengrass-Core-on-AWS-EC2)

-### Amazon SageMaker training job
+### Train the model with Amazon SageMaker

-Amazon SageMaker Notebook Instances contains example notebook (also available from https://github.com/awslabs/amazon-sagemaker-examples).
+We will train the model using algorithm provided by Amazon SageMaker, [Amazon SageMaker Image Classification Algorithm](https://docs.aws.amazon.com/en_pv/sagemaker/latest/dg/image-classification.html) and [Caltech-256 dataset](http://www.vision.caltech.edu/Image_Datasets/Caltech256/).

-In this Greengrass Connector accelerator, we will be using the notebook that uses Caltech ImageNet for Image Classification (https://github.com/awslabs/amazon-sagemaker-examples/tree/master/sagemaker_neo_compilation_jobs/imageclassification_caltech)
+We will be using [the sample notebook from Amazon SageMaker](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker_neo_compilation_jobs/imageclassification_caltech/Image-classification-fulltraining-highlevel-neo.ipynb) to create the training job.

 1. Login to Amazon SageMaker Notebook Instances console https://console.aws.amazon.com/sagemaker/home?#/notebook-instances
 2. Select `Create notebook instance`